Understanding Society

 Branded Like a Fool?

-The power of the brand over us is immense.
+The brand’s power over us is immense.
 We will gladly pay more for it, go out of our way for it, model ourselves on it.
-Given this loyalty and commitment we must derive some benefit from being associated with company brands.
+Given this loyalty and commitment, we must derive some benefit from being associated with company brands.
 Why do we have this abiding love of the brand?
-What does…
+What does it tell…

 • Our Ocean Garbage; Our Responsibility